 This is a good movement when really want to hammer the mid-back without hitting much lat, but tends to require the most shoulder/rotator cuff control to keep the movement safe.
 It’s crucial to actively keep the shoulders down to avoid any problems with shoulder impingement.
 If your shoulders hike up as shown in the basic technique section, you can expect shoulder problems to follow.

-Somewhere between those two extremes is a medium grip row; this can be done overhand or with a neutral grip (shown), pulled to slightly below the pec line.
+Somewhere between those two extremes is a medium grip cable row.
+This can be done overhand or with a neutral grip (shown), pulled to slightly below the pec line.
 In this one the bar is a bit longer than I’d like and the forearms are pointed out instead of being parallel.
 Normally I’d use a standard lat pulldown bar and have the hands in a position such that the forearms were perpendicular to the bar at the end of the movement.

 Of course, there are still other variants that can be done.
 Using a single cable crossover handle, any of the movements shown can be done one arm at a time; keep the elbow down and pull low to focus on lats or keep the elbow high and pull high to focus on mid-back.